oracle-livelabs/security/accessgovernance/perform-access-review/perform-access-review.md

 ## Introduction

-**Access reviews** can be carried out from the **Oracle Access Governance** Console by users with the following roles, which are based on data attributes derived from the connected system:
+**Access reviews** can be carried out from the **Oracle Access Governance** console by users with the following roles, which are based on data attributes derived from the connected system:

 * **User** (review access assigned to me/self)
 * **Manager** (review access assigned to users in my team)